Overview

 Long-term Improvements

-Long-term improvements are being implemented in coordination with an SF Public Works paving project and a signal improvement project funded with revenue from the Prop K transportation sales tax and Prop AA vehicle registration fee.
-Specific improvements include concrete pedestrian refuge islands, median improvements, bulb-outs, a transit boarding island, and bike lane improvements.
+Long-term improvements were implemented in coordination with an SF Public Works paving project and a signal improvement project funded with revenue from the Prop K transportation sales tax and Prop AA vehicle registration fee.
+Specific improvements included a buffered bike lane between Fulton and Jackson streets, landscaped medians, upgraded traffic signals along the entire project corridor, and a rapid rectangular flashing beacon at Cabrillo Street.
+The project also constructed concrete pedestrian refuge islands at McAllister, Cabrillo, and Golden Gate streets, concrete bulbouts at Cabrillo Street, and implemented bike boxes and two-stage left turn boxes.

 As part of the long-term improvements, additional Neighborhood Program funds were allocated in 2018 to install a painted pedestrian safety zone at the Arguello/Cabrillo intersection and insert long-lasting green paint treatments in the bike lanes and bike boxes along Arguello Boulevard between Fulton Street and West Pacific Avenue.